 - You are a mom now and you are amazing for birthing a child.

-- There is nothing wrong with wanting to get your body back but take it slow.
+- There is nothing wrong with wanting to work on your new body but take it slow.

-- Appreciate the changes that aren’t going away quickly and find the beauty in what you may think are flaws, in your postpartum body.
+- Appreciate the changes that aren’t going away quickly and find the beauty in what you may think are flaws.

 - Your baby will love you just the way you are.